filoxo/blog/content/posts/practical-thoughts-on-react-and-angular.md

 ### Framework

 React's model of a single component drives to you really want to keep your components tiny, and import the rest.
-On average, my React components stay at about 50 lines.
+On average, my React components stay at less than 50 lines.
 Keeping components tiny really helps with composability.
-Angular uses a similar component model, but requires at least 10+ lines just to declare, along 2 accompanying files (component.html and component.scss).
+Angular uses a similar component model, but requires at least 10+ lines just to declare, along 2 accompanying files&mdash;a template file and a style file.
 Keeping the template separate has had an unforeseen consequence: templates get *huge* and end up more bloated than needed.
 Because of this, I feel like there's a desire to add more logic to the class than a single component actually needs.
 Its all to easy to bloat a single component instead of breaking it out into smaller pieces.

 ### Tools